Queen Bee (1955 film): Plot

-Meanwhile, Jennifer witnesses this rendezvous from the top of the staircase and is shocked.
-Jud turns the light on and tells Eva that he is serious, and she warns him that he will ultimately be sorry for refusing her.
-When Carol and Jud's engagement is announced to Eva, Eva strongly hints at her former affair with Jud, and Carol commits suicide by hanging herself in the horse stable.
+Eva tries to seduce Jud in a dark room, but he refuses her advances.
+Jennifer observes from the staircase and is shocked.
+Eva warns Jud that he will be sorry for refusing her.
+When Carol and Jud's engagement is announced, Eva strongly hints at her past affair with Jud, and Carol hangs herself in the horse stable.

-Avery catches nanny Miss Breen acting abusively towards the children, and fires her.
-Meanwhile, Jennifer and Avery are drawn together and share a furtive kiss when he tells her that he is aware of Eva and Jud's past.
-Eva senses the developing relationship and increases her malevolent actions; she insists Miss Breen continue as nanny, and tells Avery to not interact with Jennifer any longer.
+Avery catches nanny Miss Breen acting abusively toward the children and fires her.
+Jennifer and Avery share a furtive kiss when he tells her that he is aware of Eva and Jud's past.
+Eva senses the developing relationship and her malevolence deepens.
+She insists that Miss Breen remain and cautions Avery to not interact with Jennifer any further.
 When he refuses, she threatens a scandalous divorce in the press.

-Meanwhile, Jud, still guilty over Carol's death, leaves the house for a few weeks, but comes back one day for work.
-He finds out from Jennifer that it was really Eva who told Carol about his earlier relationship with Eva, not Avery as he had assumed.
-Now, for different reasons, both men are determined to avenge it.

-Avery, after glancing over his gun cabinet, changes his outward attitude completely, and acts as though he is in love with Eva, even giving her an expensive bracelet.
-She changes her attitude and says that she is done being manipulative because her husband finally loves her.
-However, Jud sees through the charade and confronts Avery, stating that Avery's true motive for being nice to Eva is so that she will trust him enough so that he can kill her.
+Jud, still guilty over Carol's death, leaves the house for several weeks, but comes back one day for work.
+He learns from Jennifer that it was really Eva who had informed Carol about his earlier relationship with Eva, not Avery as he had assumed.
+Avery, after glancing over his gun cabinet, completely changes his treatment of Eva, acting as if he is deeply in love with her, even giving her an expensive bracelet.
+She changes her attitude and says that she will no longer be manipulative because her husband finally loves her.
+However, Jud sees through the charade and confronts Avery, correctly surmising that Avery's true motive for his new attitude toward Eva is a ploy to engender her trust in him so that he can kill her.

-Jud preempts his plan on the night Avery intends to commit murder-suicide, and drives Eva to the fancy-dress party to which Avery would have driven her.
-When Eva discerns that he wants her dead, she frantically attacks him, resulting in a crash over a cliff, killing them both.
+Jud preempts Avery's plan on the night when Avery intends to commit murder-suicide and drives Eva to the fancy-dress party to which Avery would have driven her.
+While driving on a rain-slick road, Jud explains to Eva what Avery's plan had been, though Eva comes to believe that it is actually Jud who wants her dead, so she frantically attacks him, which results in a crash over a cliff, killing them both.
 Before learning of his mother's death, Ted has another dream about a fatal car crash.
 Now, Jennifer and Avery are free to love each other.